Jade-Someda/CS179G/README.md

 # Senior Design Project - Chicago Crime Analysis and Prediction
 This project focuses on Big Data Analysis.
 This project runs pre-analysis/cleans data, analyzes data, loads the data into a MySQL Databse and presents it on a Web Interface that uses an LLM Chatbot to infer insights about the data, based on predefined hypothesis.
-This analyze a Chicago Crime Datasest of 14 million cases.
+This analyzed a Chicago Crime Datasest of 14 million cases.

 # Contributors:
 ### Neha Gutapalli